ZilDuck/Zilkroad-Docs-Client/docs/faq.md

 ## How do people view my listings?

-If you listed an NFT it will show up in that contract collection’s page, it will also be viewable as a listing on your profile page.
+If you listed an NFT it will show up in multiple places.
+  * The collections page
+  * A listing on your profile page
+  * Recently listed

 Share the link of your listing to prospective buyers via social media!